mdekstrand/rust-shared-mime/shared-mime-embedded/README.md

 Debian package of a program using `shared-mime` should depend on `shared-mime-info` and consult those files, not use an embedded copy).

+> [!IMPORTANT]
+> This package, and the shared MIME data it imports, are GPL-licensed (v2+).
+> Binaries using it must be GPL-licensed (even if their source code is under
+> a different, GPL-compatible license such as MIT).

 [XDG]: https://gitlab.freedesktop.org/xdg/shared-mime-info

 ## Implementation Notes